About

 Many of the technology assessments conducted under the EMRTAI will take place at sites listed on the EPA’s Superfund National Priority List (NPL) and/or use waste materials from sites as feedstock.

-The Initiative is slated to run from 2024-2027 as Sustainable Materials Management (SMM) momentum in site remediation continues to grow.
+The Initiative is slated to run from 2024-2027.
 The monitoring and recovery of critical minerals from mining-related waste materials can positively impact resource use efficiency and reduce greenhouse gas emissions, environmental impacts, and waste generation.

 Critical minerals recovery may expedite the cleanup of legacy mine sites and support the development of a U.S. supply chain for critical minerals.